Panama's Trump Hotel Has More Drama Than Guests As Owners, Management Feud

 On Wednesday a justice of the peace ruled in favor of the owners association and ordered Trump employees to remove their equipment from the security room, which they did by the end of the day, according to the representative for one of the owners.

-Panama's La Estrella reported that public prosecutors are investigating who the rightful manager of the hotel is, and whether Trump executives are occupying the hotel illegally by refusing to leave.
+Panama's La Estrella reported that public prosecutors are investigating who the rightful manager of the hotel is and whether Trump executives are occupying the hotel illegally by refusing to leave.

 Falling revenues and angry investors

-In addition to licensing its name to the sail-shaped tower, The Trump Organization has served as the management company for 369 independently owned hotel units since the building opened in 2011.
-The company oversees all marketing and maintenance, and books rentals on behalf of owners.
+In addition to licensing its name to the sail-shape tower, the Trump Organization has served as the management company for 369 independently owned hotel units since the building opened in 2011.
+The company oversees all marketing and maintenance and books rentals on behalf of owners.

 But in November 2017, led by Cypriot financier Orestes Fintiklis, the owners moved to take Trump's name off the building and terminate the company's 40-year contract, which was scheduled to run through 2031.

-The group filed an arbitration claim in New York to sever ties with The Trump Organization, alleging financial misconduct by the first family's business, and claimed it had defaulted on key contractual obligations that resulted in plummeting revenues.
+The group filed an arbitration claim in New York to sever ties with the Trump Organization, alleging financial misconduct by the first family's business, and said it had defaulted on key contractual obligations that resulted in plummeting revenues.

-Fintiklis's Miami-based company, Ithaca Capital, owns 202 units, making it the majority hotel owner.
-He did not respond to NPR's requests for comment.
+Fintiklis' Miami-based company, Ithaca Capital, owns 202 units, making it the majority hotel owner.
+Fintiklis did not respond to NPR's requests for comment.

-Trump's company disputes the allegations in the $15 million arbitration claim filed by Fintiklis on behalf of the owners, and has filed a $50 million counterclaim.
+Trump's company disputes the allegations in the $15 million arbitration claim filed by Fintiklis on behalf of the owners and has filed a $50 million counterclaim.

 In 2017, Trump disclosed earning $810,000 in management fees from the property the previous year, according to figures listed on the president's financial disclosure form.